What Is Medicare Part D? What It Costs and Covers

 Overview

 Medicare Part D is prescription drug coverage available to anyone with Medicare.
 It helps cover the cost of prescription drugs, including many recommended shots or vaccines.
-Medicare Part D plans are offered by private insurance companies and have different costs and lists of covered drugs.
+Private insurance companies offer Medicare Part D plans and have different costs and lists of covered drugs.
 You can join a Medicare drug plan during your Initial Enrollment Period, the Annual Enrollment Period, or during a Special Enrollment Period.

 As a Medicare beneficiary, you can enroll in Medicare Part D prescription drug insurance to cover medication costs.
 In 2024, 44% of enrollees chose a stand-alone plan.
 Part D covers most generic and brand-name drugs, including insulin for a $35 maximum copayment and vaccines like shingles shots.